barburevencu/codingLooksOpenCV/README.md

 ```
 python openCV.py NAME-OF-VIDEO.mp4 NAME-OF-OUTPUT-FILE.xlsx
 ```

+**Important: The video needs to be in ```.mp4``` format.**

 ### Initializing relevant parameters
 First, the program will ask you to pass it the *subject ID* and the *experimental order*.
-This information will be appended to the output file, and will come handy in data analysis to match the observation to information about experimental manipulation.
+This information will be appended to the output file, and will be handy in data analysis to match the observation to information about experimental manipulation.

 Them, it will ask you to specify which *task* you want to code (1: preferential looking, 2: looking time).